voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 `@supports docs/stories/010.0-PAYMENTS.story.md#REQ-PAYMENTS-REFUND`
 to indicate that a given function supports a particular requirement from a payments story document within that project’s own `docs/stories` tree.
 For a detailed explanation of `@supports` behavior and validation, see [Migration Guide](migration-guide.md) (section **3.1 Multi-story @supports annotations**).
 Additional background on multi-story semantics is available in the project’s internal rule documentation, which is intended for maintainers rather than end users.

-The `prefer-implements-annotation` rule is an **opt-in migration helper** that is disabled by default and **not** part of any built-in preset.
+The `prefer-supports-annotation` rule is an **opt-in migration helper** that is disabled by default and **not** part of any built-in preset.
 It can be enabled and given a severity like `"warn"` or `"error"` using normal ESLint rule configuration when you want to gradually encourage multi-story `@supports` usage.
+The legacy rule key `traceability/prefer-implements-annotation` remains available as a **deprecated alias** for backward compatibility, but new configurations should prefer `traceability/prefer-supports-annotation`.
 Detailed behavior and migration guidance are documented in the project’s internal rule documentation, which is targeted at maintainers; typical end users can rely on the high-level guidance in this API reference and the [Migration Guide](migration-guide.md).

 ### traceability/require-story-annotation